 Based on hypotheses H1 and H2, particularly the S-O-R theory, this study has a basis to believe that TM indirectly influence tourists' intention to revisit a destination.
 Providing high-quality tour guide services not only improves tourists' travel experience but also contributes to creating a positive destination image and increasing the likelihood of tourists returning to the destination.
 TM play a crucial and necessary role in every tourism program.
 Through this activity, tourists can satisfy their needs for exploration, information, and guidance - three essential needs in the tourist experience.
 Additionally, tour guide services also involve meeting the higher and deeper learning needs of tourists.
 Especially in theme-based tourism programs such as cultural and spiritual tourism, TM contribute to the success of a tourism program, not only providing credibility to the travel company - which directly designs and organizes the tourism program - but also contributing to building the reputation of the tourism industry of a country, thereby creating a positive image and promoting tourists' intention to revisit the destination in the future.
 Therefore, this study believes and assumes that:

-Hypothesis 3 (H3): Tourism interpretation service indirectly influence tourists' intention to revisit through destination image.
+Hypothesis 3 (H3): Tourism interpretation service indirectly influences tourists' intention to revisit through destination image.

 3. RESEARCH METHODOLOGY